Rochester mayor, husband, plead not guilty to gun charges

 A grand jury indicted Warren and her husband Timothy Granison last week on a felony count of criminal possession of a firearm, as well as misdemeanor counts of endangering the welfare of a child and having unsecured guns in a home.

-Warren and Granison pleaded not guilty during appearances in Rochester City Court and left without speaking with reporters.
+Warren and Granison pleaded not guilty during brief court appearances and left without speaking with reporters.

+Warren's attorney, Joseph Damelio, said the mayor didn't know about the guns and that he was eager to review the prosecution's evidence.

 Authorities searched the family's home May 19 as part of a cocaine trafficking investigation, investigators said at the time.
 Granison was charged with drug and weapons counts and pleaded not guilty.
 Additional charges against him were added last month.